agabor/docs/_includes/common/relations.md

 ### Using Join Tables

 There may be certain cases where we want to know more about a relationship.
 For example, suppose we were modeling a following/follower relationship between users: a given user can follow another user, much as they would in popular social networks.
-In our app, we not only want to know if User A is following User B, but we also want to know **when** User A started following User B. This information could not be contained in a Parse Relation.
+In our app, we not only want to know if User A is following User B, but we also want to know **when** User A started following User B. This information could not be contained in a MSG Relation.
 In order to keep track of this data, you must create a separate table in which the relationship is tracked.
-This table, which we will call `Follow`, would have a `from` column and a `to` column, each with a pointer to a Parse User.
+This table, which we will call `Follow`, would have a `from` column and a `to` column, each with a pointer to a MSG User.
 Alongside the relationship, you can also add a column with a `Date` object named `date`.

 Now, when you want to save the following relationship between two users, create a row in the `Follow` table, filling in the `from`, `to`, and `date` keys appropriately: